About Listen & Learn Music

 It was my students who inspired me to start this site in September of 2008.
 My collection of original songs had grown rapidly, and I wanted to put them out there for other music therapists, parents, and teachers who might find them useful.
 The blog grew out of passion for what I was doing, as well as the incredible response I received.

 Here you will find over 150 songs for children covering cognitive, social, emotional, and physical concepts.
-You’ll also find ideas for activities, resources, and of course, anecdotes from my daily life.
-After all, what’s a blog without a little personality?
+I also enjoy sharing anecdotes from my daily life, especially those related to motherhood.

 I’m Rachel, a board-certified music therapist and singer/songwriter.
 I own a private practice, Music Therapy Connections, which enables me to work one-on-one and in small groups with children of all ages and abilities in my home studio.
 Let me tell you the story of how I got here.